kuscu0/cooken/documentation/UC/manage-ingredient-inventory/UC_manage_ingredient_inventory.md

-# Use-Case Specification: Manage Saved Recipes (CRUD)
+# Use-Case Specification: Manage Ingredient Inventory (CRUD)

-# 1. Manage Saved Recipes
+# 1. Manage Ingredient Inventory

 ## 1.1 Brief Description

-A logged in user can save and unsave recipes.
-Saved recipes can be listed on a page.
+Users can add and remove ingredients from a predefined list.
+Added ingredient will be added to the users inventory.

 ## 1.2 Mockup